paveltimofeev/screens.io/tasklist.md

 - Restrict number of viewports
 - Filter Jobs by Starter (by me / by some user / by schedule / by webhook)
 - Loading a lot of images through AuthProxy is hard?
 Need to return signed link to S3 instead
-- Backend: Approve all failed/filtered tests in run
+- Backend: Approve all filtered tests in run
 - Dates should store in UTC but display in Local timezone (the same according to Tody filter)
 - support groupby=scenario for jobs history
 - Think out different UseScenarios for different Persons: The Developer, The TeamLead, The Indie (Who's he / What problems does he has / How does he expect to use me)